 You can write your work in German or English.
 In substantiated cases, we also accept group work (max.
 2 people).

 You can register your work continuously on the 15th of each month.
 Regular registration deadlines for papers written in the summer semester are March 15th of the year.
 For theses written in the winter semester, the registration deadline is September 15th of the year.

-You hand in the work (three book-bound copies) in the dean's office.
+You hand in the work (two book-bound copies) in the Dean's office.
 Do not forget the statutory declaration in your work.

 Furter general information and templatesregarding the form, submission and evaluation of the master's thesis can be found on the website of the Dean's Office (an English translation is expected soon).

 Particularly qualified students can apply for admission to a “Fast Track” doctoral program as part of their master’s degree.
 Fast Track means that talented Master's students have the opportunity to signal their interest in pursuing a doctorate early on and to align their studies towards this goal.
 Important partial achievements such as the master thesis are designed in such a way that they enable a smooth transition to the doctoral phase, which significantly shortens the later doctoral period.

 In their fourth semester, the participants admitted to the "Fast Track" program complete a master's thesis in accordance with § 21 Para.
 1 M-RPO in the range of approx. 25,000 words.
 By doing so, on the one hand, candidates show that they can work independently on the topic given according to scientific methods and to present the results appropriately within the allotted time.
 On the other hand, they also justify acceptance as a doctoral student with a topic based on the master's thesis.